nbigaouette/nonlinearmapping/README.markdown

 ``git clone git://github.com/nbigaouette/nonlinearmapping.git``

-You can also download an archive by clicking the "Downloads" button at the top right of this page.
+You can also download an archive by clicking the "Downloads" button at the top right of this page or [visiting this page](https://github.com/nbigaouette/nonlinearmapping/archives/master).

 Attribution